microsoft/language-server-protocol/_specifications/lsp/3.18/language/codeAction.md

 	 * Requested kind of actions to return.
 	 *
 	 * Actions not of this kind are filtered out by the client before being
-	 * shown.
-So servers can omit computing them.
+	 * shown, so servers can omit computing them.
 	 */
 	only?: CodeActionKind[];